sj7stark/chicken-mcnugget-solver/README.md

 # Python Packages

 The only Python package you need to run the notebook contained in this repo is `docplex`. `docplex` comes with CPLEX, a state-of-the-art mathematical programming solver from IBM.
 You can download a free trial of CPLEX [here](https://www.ibm.com/account/reg/us-en/signup?formid=urx-20028).

+The streamlit app was made using `streamlit` and `gurobipy` packages.